-There is also the use of mobile apps, which can be accessed from multiple devices.
+There is also the use of mobile apps which can be accessed from multiple devices.
 What remains now is for e-commerce companies to integrate mobile payments with reward programs.
-Starbuck is one brand that is doing that successfully, and Walgreens has seen success as well.
+Starbucks is one brand that is doing that successfully, and Walgreens has seen success as well.

 Online shoppers prefer sites where they can find options that don’t limit their choices.
 Merchants understand that and are successfully implementing multi-channel shopping for users.
 It means that an online shopper gets more than one seller carrying the products they are looking for.
 You can list products on sites like Amazon, where most buyers go to when in need of free varieties.

 Multi-channel listing is not a new concept, it just keeps evolving.
 With websites gaining popularity by the minute, merchants get more digital platforms to list their products.
 As the online shoppers increase with the improved internet access, multi-vendor listings make it possible to reach more targets than a single channel offer.